 Tug Hill Snow

 Tug Hill is noted for its heavy snowfalls, usually described as the heaviest east of the Rockies, though Michigan’s Upper Peninsula and the White and Green Mountains of New Hampshire and Vermont rival Tug Hill.
 The combination of winter winds blowing over some 150 miles of Lake Ontario waters and the rise from 250 feet in elevation at the western edge, to the 2,100 feet elevations on the eastern edge creates these heavy snows.
 But lake effect snows can be very local, so snowfall amounts around the Tug Hill region vary considerably.
 There is no “average” snowfall for the entire region, except to say it is heavy everywhere in the 2,100 square mile region, and almost always in excess of 200 inches/year.
-The map below, based on NOAA snowfall data from 2014-15, demonstrates this well.
-Tug Hill is the white to dark pink area due east of Lake Ontario.
+The map below, based on NOAA snowfall data from 2021-22, demonstrates this well.
+Tug Hill is the lavender to dark purple area due east of Lake Ontario.

-Full size pdf of above map here.
+(Full-size pdf of above map here.)